eMoflon/emoflon-tool-mvn/README.md

-# emoflon-tool-mvn
-Maven repository for eMoflon Tool
+#Maven repository for eMoflon::TIE

-This is a Maven repository for providing selected eMoflon artifacts.
+This is a Maven repository for providing selected eMoflon::TIE artifacts.
 If you need additional artifacts, please contact us via the issue tracker or contact AT emoflon DOT org.

 ### How to use obtain eMoflon Maven artifacts (for eMoflon users)